 - Patient journey process can be instantly visualized.
 Using existing event data, you can easily see which steps the patient journey takes and if there are any differing paths from the ideal process.
 This gives you pointers on how to improve the patient treatment process to meet set quality metrics

 - Root causes for detrimental delays in the processes can be discovered.
 Found a bottleneck in your process?
 With QPR ProcessAnalyzer, you can drill-down to the details and find out the common attributes for your process deviation.
-This can be used to improve the patient treatment efficiency.
+This can be used to improve patient treatment efficiency.

 - Benchmarking the process to see pain points for different types of cases.
 As patient diagnosis can vary, you can see which process steps each different diagnosis go through.
 This enables you to optimize the performance for certain cases as you can see the problems for specific cases and bring up the process to the set quality of care metrics.

 These quick wins give you pointers to rally out instant improvements and it gets even better with continuous use.
 By using up-to-date data, you can easily follow-up on these improvements and see if there are further needs for improvement.
 Continuous monitoring provides your organization with important analytical data that can be used to follow-up and maintain your improvement efforts.
-Process mining enabled with QPR ProcessAnalyzer can improve the patient journey to adhere to the quality of care principle by enabling you to see your process as it happens in the information systems.
+Process mining in healthcare enabled by QPR ProcessAnalyzer can improve the patient journey to adhere to the quality of care principle by enabling you to see your process as it happens in the information systems.

 If you would like a more personal presentation, book a demo with us to hear more about our approach to process mining in healthcare.